I believe both the teacher and student have responsibilities to be successful.

 Students should check the calendar for all missed assignments, notes, and videos.
 You are still responsible for the work upon return.

 Please understand it takes time to grade all assignments.
-My grading process takes several hours to get through all assignments and update the website every week.
+My grading process takes several hours to get through all assignments and update the gradebook every week.
 However, I do not have infinite time to always keep up with late assignments.
 If you're angry or confused, please remember this: if it was not your priority to turn in the assignment then it is not a priority for me to grade.

 I encourage all students to work cooperatively with their peers.
 However, this does not mean that all work should be identical.
 There is a difference between copying and completing an assignment together.